Natural Supplements for ADHD

 Eliminate all foods causing allergic responses from your child's diet.
 ADHD children often have food sensitivities that their parents and doctors are unaware of.
 These allergic responses can create problems in digestion as well as imbalances in brain function and even hyperactivity.

 A. Eliminate all foods causing intolerance and allergic reactions.
-These foods can cause disruptive immune responses in the body.
+These foods can cause disruptive immune responses in the body and have been linked to behavior.
 Click here to order your take-at-home food sensitivity test

 B. Eliminate all foods and skin products containing synthetic or artificial colors, flavors, preservatives and sweeteners.
 Studies have shown food additives to trigger hyperactivity.
 For help identifying these synthetic additives, Click to visit our Food Additives Quick-List.